Child Life Specialist Internship (Minnesota)

 Students receive a degree from their college or university commensurate with their didactic and clinical training.

-Graduates then must schedule and complete their certification exam through the Child Life Council, Inc. (CLC).
+Graduates then must schedule and complete their certification exam through the Child Life Council (CLC).
 It is recommended that you successfully pass this certification examination before or within the first year after you begin work as an entry-level child life specialist.

-For the majority of the internship, your learning schedule will include eight-hour days, five days per week.
-While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.
-Some weekend hours will also be included in your schedule.
+For the majority of the internship, your learning schedule includes eight-hour days, five days a week.
+While the regular workweek is usually 40 hours, additional projects, patient activities and homework are assigned.
+Some weekend hours also may be included in your schedule.